 The car sector is changing much slower than other sectors and examples listed above.
 There simply won't be a sudden disruption (especially because of battery production limits as well as possibly low oil prices).
 Also, longer-range PHEVs (real-world range of 30-50 miles) coming before 2020 could slow down the adoption of "pure" BEVs for years.

 No major car maker or supplier is sitting like a duck (the only exception is maybe Fiat-Chrysler, but both brands have a history of poor financial and other strategic guidance for decades before the merger...) and not seeing that the car industry is changing to electric/electrified, more autonomous and digital/connected cars.

 But over-investing in EVs today or since 2010 is not the magic solution (see market leader Nissan-Renault, lots of losses and write-downs on their early EV programs since 2011).

 The main point is getting there profitably and seeing the right timeframe (which is coupled to changing regulation, customer demand and technology/infrastructure improvements).

 And who can garantuee that Tesla isn't the next Blackberry or MySpace of the EV market once the dust settles in 2025 or 2035 and we know who "won" the race to the new personal mobility world in terms of market share and profitability?

-PS: This reminded me of another recent article making similar mistakes in terms of timing imho (using 60 months instead of 120 or 240 months):
+PS: A similar article in my opinion makes similar mistakes in terms of timing (using 60 months instead of 120 or 240 months):

 The Autowende has begun | Fastned